CelestiaProject/Celestia/src/tools/stardb/readme.txt

   rectangular coordinates.
 RA is in degrees instead of the more conventional hours/minutes/seconds.
 Distance is in units of light years.
 Also, the apparent magnitude will be written instead of the absolute magnitude.
-  The spherical option is ignored unless the input is an old format star database.

   --hd <filename>
   Dump the HD catalog numbers of an old format star database to a separate